What Ornos + Agios Ioannis solves

 It is easier on the nerves, but you give up the pure convenience of Chora and the spectacle of Psarou or Paraga.

-Use this lane when the island should still feel expensive and good, just not relentlessly loud.
+Use this choice when the island should still feel expensive and good, just not relentlessly loud.

 Agios Ioannis changes the island mood by pulling the stay closer to the water and farther from Chora density.
 It is less about doing everything and more about slowing the island down without losing polish.